ttkorhonen/e3pages/docs/kb/guide/articles/11_cookiecutter_recipe.md

 ### Building an EPICS module

-Assuming that you have an existing EPICS module you would like to create a recipe for, it should be publically available via git.
+Assuming that you have an existing EPICS module you would like to create a recipe for that is publically available via git.
 Note that the configuration and *make* files that are used to build this EPICS module will not be used in the conda package process, and that you will have to configure the recipe separately.

 ## Creating the conda recipe

-Run the following command in the terminal to create a cookiecutter:
+Run the following command in the terminal to create a conda recipe using the cookiecutter:

 ```console
 $ cookiecutter git+https://gitlab.esss.lu.se/ics-cookiecutter/cookiecutter-e3-recipe.git